stefanprisca/lightchain/examples/kube-stateFiles/README.md

 The example uses the `klightpeer` version of the lightpeer, which is a wrapper over the lightpeer interface listening for changes to a `stateFile` and pushing them on the network.
 See [klightpeer](../../src/klight/klightpeer/README.md) for details.
 You also need to build this before moving on with the example.
 You'll also need the klight [controller](../../src/klight/controller/README.md).

-In order to run, one can follow the makefile commands:
+In order to run, one can follow the makefile command:
 ```
-make install-klight-operator
 make deploy
 ```